-2.1.1 The Council collects council tax, business rates, overpaid housing benefit and sundry debtor income.
+2.1.1 The Council collects council tax, business rates, overpaid housing benefit and

+- sundry debtor income.
 Every effort is made to collect all monies due by the most effective and appropriate method.
-This includes reminder letters, attachment of earnings and benefits, civil enforcement action and special arrangements to pay.

-- 2.1.2 The Section 151 Officer (Director for Resources) has delegated authority to write off debts up to £2,500 and debts above that level are written off by Cabinet.
-Cabinet are being asked to write off debts of £80,265.49 which officers believe cannot be recovered. - 2.1.3 The Council has a good track record of collecting debt and in the context of these collection rates, the level of proposed write off is relatively low.
-Current issues in relation to the type of debt are given below. - 2.1.4 The Government introduced a new debt respite scheme called Breathing Space in 2020.
-In summary, debtors can apply for a standard 60 days breathing space or a mental health breathing space which lasts as long as the mental health crisis treatment plus 30 days.
-Detailed criteria apply for both.
-To date, the Council has received 18 standard cases and no mental health cases in 2020/21.
-The long term impact on collection rates has not yet been established but initial thoughts are that it will not have a significant impact.
+This includes reminder letters, attachment of earnings and benefits, civil enforcement action and special arrangements to pay. - 2.1.2 The Section 151 Officer (Director for Resources) has delegated authority to write off debts up to £2,500 and debts above that level are written off by Cabinet.
+Cabinet are being asked to write off debts of £86,585.93 which officers believe cannot be recovered. - 2.1.3 The Council has a good track record of collecting debt and in the context of collection rates, the level of proposed write off is relatively low.
+Current issues in relation to the type of debt are given below.